maxcnunes/mongo-to-knex/README.md

 // your query on mongo standard var mongoQuery = { age: { $lt: 10 } };

-// apply mongo query to knex builder mongoToKnex(mongoQuery, knexQuery);
+// applies mongo query to knex builder mongoToKnex(mongoQuery, knexQuery);

 // continue using the knex query normally